Cooking Glossary

 Leavening Agents

-Substances that produce gas in dough or batter, causing it to rise — including yeast, baking soda, baking powder, and mechanical methods like whipping.
+Leavening agents are substances or techniques that produce gas in dough or batter, causing it to rise — three categories: biological (yeast, sourdough), chemical (baking soda, baking powder) and mechanical (whipped eggs, creaming).

 Maillard Reaction